3 Nov 2025

-On March 19th, 2025, Rachel Sennott caused quite a stir posing for Balenciaga as part of the Summer 2025 campaign.
-The 29-year-old actress has gradually established herself as one of Hollywood’s hottest new faces, shining in films with a pungent sense of humour.
-Focus on the new darling of Gen Z, as she is about to conquer both the fashion industry and American comedy.
+Actress Rachel Sennott has gradually established herself as one of Hollywood’s hottest new faces, shining in films with a pungent sense of humour.
+Focus on the new Gen Z darling, rising both in the fashion industry and American comedy, as she makes her directorial debut with the series I Love LA (2025), coming out this November 3rd on HBO Max.

 Known for its bold stunts on Instagram, Balenciaga did it again on March 19th, 2025.
 Only seven shots are currently available on the brand’s official account – those of a campaign entitled Summer 25.
 Orchestrated by British photographer Nadia Lee Cohen, the images are striking because of their polished aesthetic, reproducing what seems to be a film set.
 In one of the seven photographs, American actress Rachel Sennott stares out at the camera, wearing a navy blue jumper with a dark garter belt.
 A new fashion feat for the actress, who has recently made a series of high-profile appearances wearing outfits from the house.

-As she is establishing herself as the best hope for American comedy, the actress is also preparing to direct her first film for HBO – a project which will star Gossip Girl revelation Leighton Meester.
+While she has already established herself on screen as the most promising new talent in American comedy, the actress is taking things a step further by directing her first series, I Love LA (2025), for HBO Studios.
+A project which will star Gossip Girl revelation Leighton Meester and which premieres this Monday, November 3rd, on HBO Max.
 Throwback to the best roles of the new Internet darling.

 The best roles of actress Rachel Sennott